Wyndham Lewis

-Percy Wyndham Lewis (18 November 1882 – 7 March 1957) was a British writer, painter and critic.
-He was a co-founder of the Vorticist movement in art and edited BLAST, the literary magazine of the Vorticists.
+Percy Wyndham Lewis (18 November 1882 – 7 March 1957) was a Canadian-born British writer, painter and critic.
+He was a co-founder of the Vorticist movement in art and edited Blast, the literary magazine of the Vorticists.

-His novels include Tarr (1918) and The Human Age trilogy, composed of The Childermass (1928), Monstre Gai (1955) and Malign Fiesta (1955).
-A fourth volume, titled The Trial of Man, was unfinished at the time of his death.
-He also wrote two autobiographical volumes: Blasting and Bombardiering (1937) and Rude Assignment: A Narrative of my Career Up-to-Date (1950).
+His novels include Tarr (1916–17) and The Human Age trilogy, comprising The Childermass (1928), Monstre Gai (1955) and Malign Fiesta (1955).
+A fourth volume, The Trial of Man, remained unfinished upon his death.
+He wrote two autobiographical volumes: Blasting and Bombardiering (1937) and Rude Assignment: A Narrative of my Career Up-to-Date (1950).

-Biography
+Life and career

 Early life

-Lewis was born on 18 November 1882, reputedly on his father's yacht off the Canadian province of Nova Scotia.
+Percy Wyndham Lewis was born on 18 November 1882, reputedly on his father's yacht off the Canadian province of Nova Scotia.
 His English mother, Anne Stuart Lewis (née Prickett), and American father, Charles Edward Lewis, separated about 1893.
 His mother subsequently returned to England.
 Lewis was educated in England at Rugby School and then, from 16, the Slade School of Fine Art, University College London, but left for Paris without finishing his course.
 He spent most of the 1900s travelling around Europe and studying art in Paris.
-While in Paris, he attended lectures by Henri Bergson on process philosophy.
+Whilst there he attended lectures by Henri Bergson on process philosophy.